ARMmbed/mbed-client/README.md

 mbed Device Client API enables the use of LWM2M features from the mbed Device Client.
 These features are described in the [Lightweight Machine to Machine Technical Specification](http://technical.openmobilealliance.org/Technical/technical-information/release-program/current-releases/oma-lightweightm2m-v1-0).
 Using this API, the mbed OS developers can develop their own applications utilizing the LWM2M features.

-This API provides an enabler that defines the application layer communication protocol between a mbed Device Server and a client located in a mbed Device.

-The API includes device management and service enablement for mbed Devices.
-The target mbed devices for this enabler are mainly resource constrained devices.
-Therefore, this enabler makes use of a light and compact protocol as well as an efficient resource data model.

-Client-server architecture is introduced for mbed Device Client.
-The mbed Device acts as the client, and the M2M service, platform or application acts as the mbed Device Server.
+mbed Client is an OS agnostic embedded software library that provides the means to connect and manage constrained embedded devices to Web applications via mbed Device Server

+The API includes High level APIs to communicate and manage devices with Internet Services securely.
+It provides full control of endpoint and application logic via APIs.
+C++ API exposed for application development through which device can manage resources on the mbed Device server end. mbed Device Client is fully secure as it provides secure connectivity using Industry standard TLS/DTLS.

 There are four interfaces between these two components as follows:

-- Bootstrap
-- Client registration
+-  Client registration and unregistration
 - Device management and service enablement
 - Information reporting

 ##mbed Client features

-The API provides the application developer with an interface to define the application endpoint information that will be delivered to the Bootstrap Server and mbed Device Server during the bootstrap and registration operations respectively.
+The API provides the application developer with an interface to define the application endpoint information that will be delivered to mbed Device Server during the registration operation.

 This is how you can create your interface for your endpoint:
 ```